NCERT Solutions for Class 10 Science Chapter 6 Control and Coordination

 Answer:

-Insulin hormone regulates the level of sugars in the blood.
+The insulin hormone regulates the level of sugar in the blood.
 If it is not adequately secreted, then the sugar level rises in our blood, causing many harmful effects.
 So, that is why diabetic patients are treated by giving injections of insulin.

-NCERT Solutions for Class 10 Science Chapter 6 Question Answer: Exercise Questions, Page number 112
+NCERT Solutions for Class 10 Science Chapter 6 (Exercise Questions)

-Solving the Exercise Problem is a good habit, as it makes you more confident and decreases student stress.
-So, in this, we will cover All NCERT questions with their proper solution.
+Practicing questions is a good habit, as it makes students more confident and decreases stress.
+So, in this section, all questions of Control and Coordination with proper solutions are covered.

 Q.1.
 Which of the following is a plant hormone?